dl-solarity/docs/docs/getting-started/guides/libs/data-structures/sparse-merkle-tree.md

 2. **Node**: This structure contains information about the tree element, including its children (left and right), hash, key, value, and type.
 3. **Proof Structure**: This includes the Merkle Tree Proof (MTP) and auxiliary information for the MTP proof.

 These data structures store all leaves and build the tree from the top to bottom.
 The gas cost for addition increases linearly with each tree level.
-The gas cost growth can be approximated by the following formula:

-y = 92,457x + 255,689
+The gas cost growth can be approximated by the following formula: `y = 92,457x + 255,689`

-For example, if a leaf is added at tree level 50, the addition operation would cost 4,878,539 gas units.
+For example, if a leaf is added at tree level `50`, the addition operation would cost `4,878,539` gas units.

 In the example below, the tree contains three elements.
 SMT defines three different types of nodes: